Cadasta/cadasta-docs/en/05-odkcollect.md

 Finally, you'll get a confirmation message confirming that the data has been sent.

 It's a good idea to confirm that you see the data on the Cadasta Platform.
-Then you can[delete any completed questionnaires](#deleting-questionnaires) from your Android device.
+Then you can [delete any completed questionnaires](#deleting-questionnaires) from your Android device.

 ### Editing Data {#editing-data}